mbastola/computer-vision-cpp-python/multi_view_structure_sfm2/README.md

     Reprojection error: 0.5737068350362619

 Ok, lets observe the reprojection error of each 3D point to whichever view camera it was viewed upon.
-According to our shceme we only favored the first 3D point triangulated from the first 2 views.
+According to our scheme we only favored the first 3D point triangulated from the first 2 views.

 ```python